nesar/DeepHyperSwing/saul/perlmutter.rst

 Using Jupyter notebook on Perlmutter
 ========================

 NERSC also allows for launching jupyter kernel on Perlmutter.
-One can visit `jupyer.nersc.gov <https://jupyter.nersc.gov/>`_ and select Exclusive GPU node or a configurable GPU node (up to 4 GPU nodes, with 4 GPUs each).
+One can visit `jupyter.nersc.gov <https://jupyter.nersc.gov/>`_ and select Exclusive GPU node or a configurable GPU node (up to 4 GPU nodes, with 4 GPUs each).